Don't Make Models Guess Security and Safety: Symbolic Guardrails for Domain-Specific AI Agents: Study 3: Benchmarking Security, Safety, and Utility of Agents with Symbolic Guardrails

-A complication arises when a guardrail adds up to three extra tool parameters, as discussed in Section~\ref{sec:tooland symguardrail implementation}.
-This affects 6 of 16 tools in $\tau^2$-Bench and 6 of 8 tools in MedAgentBench.
-We do not want to change tool signatures in the baseline condition, because requiring extra arguments could alter the model's reasoning.
-We therefore use a \textit{replay-based evaluation procedure}.
-Specifically, when the agent calls a baseline tool that would require an extra argument in the guardrail condition, we interrupt execution and prompt the model again with the extended \textit{guardrail} tool signature for safety checking.
-If the replayed call uses the same tool name and original arguments as the baseline call, and also supplies the required extra argument, we use that replayed guardrail call to assess safety.
-We continue the agent's execution with the original baseline call regardless of whether the safety check passes.
-This allows us to obtain the extra information needed for safety checking, such as the user ID for \verb|cancel_ticket|, without changing the reasoning induced by the baseline tool schema.
-If the agent cannot provide the additional information during replay, we classify the execution as \emph{unsafe}, because the available context is insufficient for an adequate safety or security check.
-If, during replay, the agent instead selects a different tool or changes the original arguments, we retry up to five times.
-If we still cannot reproduce the same tool call, we label the safety outcome as \textit{unknown}.
+A complication arises when a guardrail adds extra tool parameters (Sec.~\ref{sec:tooland symguardrail implementation}), affecting 6 of 16 tools in $\tau^2$-Bench and 6 of 8 in MedAgentBench.
+Because modifying tool signatures could alter agent behavior, we adopt a \textit{replay-based evaluation procedure} to avoid biasing the agent: when the agent calls a \textit{baseline} tool that would require extra arguments under the \textit{guardrail} condition for policy violation checks, we pause execution, roll back to the state before the \textit{baseline} tool-call decision, and re-prompt the model with the extended \textit{guardrail} signature.
+If the replayed call uses the same tool name and original arguments and supplies the required extra argument, we use it to assess policy violations.
+After this assessment, we resume execution from the rollback point with the original \textit{baseline} call, so that the evaluation does not alter the agent's behavior.
+This yields the information needed for policy-violation checks, such as the user ID for \verb|cancel_ticket|, without altering the reasoning induced by the \textit{baseline} tool schema.
+If the agent cannot supply the additional argument during replay, we classify the execution as \textit{unsafe}, since the context is insufficient for a security or safety check.
+If it instead selects a different tool or changes the original arguments, we retry up to five times; if the call still cannot be reproduced, we label the outcome as \textit{unknown}.

-Because CAR-bench does not require any additional parameters to build symbolic guardrails, there are no tool calls for which safety or security is \textit{unknown}.
-Therefore, we do not report an unknown safety or security rate for CAR-bench.
+Since CAR-bench requires no additional parameters under \textit{guardrail} condition, no tool calls receive an \textit{unknown} outcome, so we do not report its \textit{unknown} rate for policy violation.

-For all dependent variables, we assess the significance of differences across tool sets using the paired McNemar test.
+For all dependent variables, we assess the significance of differences across conditions using the paired McNemar test.